What Is Evergreen Content and How It Can Boost Your SEO

 How to incorporate evergreen content on your website

 Evergreen content can be included across different sections of your website.
-Whether you feature it on any of your site’s pages or create a blog to share your expertise, you should try and come up with topics that are forever relevant to your business -- and as a result to your clients.
+Whether you feature it on any of your site’s pages or create a free blog to share your expertise, you should try and come up with topics that are forever relevant to your business -- and as a result to your clients.

 When you write a blog post, consider popular writing formats that usually generate interest and bring in a steady traffic of readers.